runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 -   `#checkDepthExceeded` checks if the current call depth is greater than or equal to `1024`.
 -   `#checkNonceExceeded` takes the calling account and checks if the nonce is less than `maxUInt64` (`18446744073709551615`).
 -   `#call` takes the calling account, the account to execute as, the account whose code should execute, the gas limit, the amount to transfer, the arguments, and the static flag.
--   `#callWithCode` takes the calling account, the accout to execute as, the code to execute (as a `Bytes`), the gas limit, the amount to transfer, the arguments, and the static flag.
+-   `#callWithCode` takes the calling account, the account to execute as, the code to execute (as a `Bytes`), the gas limit, the amount to transfer, the arguments, and the static flag.
 -   `#return` is a placeholder for the calling program, specifying where to place the returned data in memory.

 ```k